 Architecture and Allied Arts Library

 The Architecture and Allied Arts Library is a major center for art and architectural information in the Pacific Northwest.
-Occupying three floors of Lawrence Hall, the library's unique, sunlit spaces and seating arrangements provide a welcoming environment for its users.
+Occupying three floors of Lawrence Hall, the A&AA Library's unique, sunlit spaces and seating arrangements provide a welcoming environment for its users.
 A hallmark of AAA Library is a two-story reading room named after Marion Dean Ross, whose bequest has enabled the development of a rich collection of rare architectural history books.

-In April 2014, new spaces on the third floor opened, featuring another reading room, a student collaboration room, four computer workstations, and spaces for special collections and general collection growth.
+In April 2014, new spaces on the third floor opened, featuring another reading room, a reservable student collaboration room, and spaces for special collections and general collection growth.